scalacenter/scala-3-migration-guide/docs/macros/migration-tutorial.md

 As we have seen in the [Compatibility Reference](../compatibility.md) page, Scala 2.13 and Scala 3.0 binaries are generally compatible, making the cross-building approach not needed in many cases.

 However it is still useful in those two cases:
-  - maintain support for Scala 2.12 and older versions
+- Maintain support for Scala 2.12 and older versions
-  - cross-building a macro library
+- Cross-building a macro library

 ### 1 - Setting up cross-compilation